Drazcmd/ViralPurpurs/README.md

 **WARNING: BEFORE INSTALLING, BACK UP YOUR WORLD!**

 ---
-Purpura: Noun
+*Purpura: Noun*

-  - A rash of purple spots on the skin caused by internal bleeding from small blood vessels
+A rash of purple spots on the skin caused by internal bleeding from small blood vessels.
   - Any of several diseases characterized by a purple rash.

 ---